 Phase four: Manufacture and installation

-The design is being manufactured by Rowlands Metalworks and will be installed in December 2022.
+The design is being manufactured by Rowlands Metalworks was installed in December 2022.

 Phase five: Analysis and community consultation